michaelmenon/actors/Readme.md

 You can add multiple actors for the same tag to create a room of actors and broadcast message to all the actors under that room.

-You can create nodes across network by creating a master node and having other nodes joing the master node.
-Then you can send messages under a tag within the cluster

-It is a fire and forget so messages are not saved or retried on network issues.
-There is no acknowledgement as well.
-This is a future work and is in pipeline

 usage: go get github.com/michaelmenon/actors/cmd

 ```